Together as One: Leaving & Cleaving

 • Consider how to limit the involvement of and set boundaries with individuals outside the marriage relationship (parents, extended family, friends, or co-workers).

-• Seek to keep personal issues between you and your spouse.
+• Seek to keep personal marriage issues between you and your spouse.

 • Learn to say no to excessive demands outside of the marriage relationship.